Morning in America

 "Prouder, Stronger, Better", commonly referred to by the name "Morning in America", is a 1984 political campaign television commercial, known for its opening line, "It's morning again in America."
 The ad was part of that year's presidential campaign of Republican Party candidate Ronald Reagan.
 It featured a montage of images of Americans going to work, and a calm, optimistic narration that suggested that the improvements to the U.S. economy since the 1980 election were due to Reagan's policies.
-It asked voters why they would want to return to the pre-Reagan policies of Democrats.
+It also asked voters why they would want to return to the pre-Reagan policies of Democrats.

 The phrase "It's morning again in America" is used both as a literal statement (people are shown going to work as they would in the morning), and as a metaphor for renewal.